-- 1.5.2 State the warranty length. - 1.5.3 Record any comments.
+2.5.2 State the warranty length.

-1.6 Ingress Protection
+2.6 Ingress Protection

 The following evaluates how well the electronics are protected from ingress of solids or liquids.
 It is a simplified version of the IEC 60529 rating system for ingress protection.
-Solid Ingress Protection should be evaluated with a tool of the appropriate size.
+Solid ingress protection should be evaluated with a tool of the appropriate size.
 Liquid ingress protection should be evaluated by inspection, and NOT by testing with water, as testing may cause damage to the unit and prevent further testing.

-1.6.1 Solid Ingress Protection
+2.6.1 Solid & Liquid Ingress Protection